Fix: WMI Provider Host (WmiPrvSE.exe) High CPU Usage On Windows 10

 2015-12-11_120924

-If your WMI service is constantly on a high CPU usage it’s possible that some of your program such as Discord is using the process.
-Follow this step to stop this from happening:-
+If your WMI service is constantly using high CPU, it’s possible that some of your programs, such as Discord, are using the process.
+Follow this step to stop it from happening:

 1. Search for Command Prompt and click “Run as administrator”.

-2. Once the Command Prompt is opened you will have to type the following commands one by one:-
+2. Once the Command Prompt is opened, you will have to type the following command:

 sc config Wmi start= demand

-If none of the methods above worked for you at all it’s possible that there is a program conflicting with your WMI Process in that case you will have to clean boot your computer.
+If none of the methods above worked for you, it’s possible that there is a program conflicting with your WMI process.
+In that case, you will have to clean boot your computer.

 ABOUT THE AUTHOR